 - Always park legally

-On July 1, 2011, RCCD Police will begin enforcing parking regulations 7 days a week, 24 hours a day at all college campuses, education sites, and district locations.
-Under AP 6750 Parking, revised April 11, 2011, this means that all vehicles must display a valid District permit (student or staff), a District- or College-issued temporary permit, or use metered parking any time the vehicle is parked at a college or district location.
-Grace periods are still in place for the 2011/12 academic year: first week of summer session, first two weeks of fall and spring semesters, and first week of winter session.
-Student parking permits can be purchased online through WebAdvisor.
+RCCD Police enforces parking regulations 7 days a week, 24 hours a day at all college campuses, education sites, and district locations.
+All vehicles must display a valid District permit, a District- or College-issued temporary permit, or use metered parking any time the vehicle is parked at a college or district location (AP 6750).

-You can download step-by-step instructions on how to purchase a parking permit for Faculty/Staff.
+You can view step-by-step instructions on how to purchase a parking permit for Faculty/Staff.

 Student Parking Permits